unified

 What is this?

 This package is a React component that can be given a string of markdown that it’ll safely render to React elements.
-You can pass plugins to change how markdown is transformed to React elements and pass components that will be used instead of normal HTML elements.
+You can pass plugins to change how markdown is transformed and pass components that will be used instead of normal HTML elements.

 When should I use this?